Finding Distributions that Differ, with False Discovery Rate Control: Methodology and theoretical results

 \begin{remark} The validity of batch conformal $p$-values implies that we can in fact test the following weaker null hypotheses:

-The proof of Theorem~\ref{thm:prds} ensures that the Benjamini-Hochberg procedure applied to the batch conformal $p$-values controls the false discovery rate for these nulls, if the comparison score groups $\{(S_j^{(k)})_{j \in [n_k]} : k \in [K]\}$ are independent. \end{remark}
+The proof of Theorem~\ref{thm:prds} ensures that the Benjamini-Hochberg procedure applied to the batch conformal $p$-values controls the false discovery rate for these nulls, if the comparison score groups $\{(S_j^{(k)})_{j \in [n_k]} : k \in [K]\}$ are independent conditional on the reference score group.